CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/_index.md

 The above code snippet does the following:

-- **decoded.led = bytes[0]** will decode the base64 encoding into base8 integer.
+- `decoded.led = bytes[0]` will decode the base64 encoding into base8 integer.
-- **return decoded** will return the decoded message.
+- `return decoded` will return the decoded message.

 Go to the **Data** tab and click on any one of the recently received packets.
 You should be able to see the actual LED status in it as shown below.

 {{< figure src="002_decoding_data.png" alt="Decoded message" >}}

-Once you get the LED status in its final decoded form in {{%tts%}}, you can follow the next section to add a MQTT Integration to it get the status of the LED in a custom application.
+Once you get the LED status in its final decoded form in {{%tts%}} Console, you can follow the next section to add an MQTT Integration to get the status of the LED in a custom application.

 ## Node-Red Integration

-> TODO: [MQTT Integration to third party application]
+> TODO: [MQTT Integration to a third party application]

 ## Troubleshooting

 If you cannot see the packets in {{%tts%}} server:

-- Check whether you have a gateway running with a frequency configured to the EU band (EU868) and the forwarding server configured to {{%tts%}}.
+- Check whether you have a gateway running with a frequency configured to the EU band (EU868) (or the relevant Frequency Band) and the forwarding server configured to {{%tts%}}.
 - Check whether the Keys in the Arduino code match the Keys in {{%tts%}} console.
-- Check whether the gateway is kept close to The Things Uno .
+- Ensure that the gateway is not close to The Things Uno.
 A distance of more than 3m should be maintained between the gateway and The Things Uno.

 If the join request is not getting accepted by {{%tts%}} in case of OTAA activation method:

-- Ensure that The Things Uno is not immediately below the.
+- Ensure that The Things Uno is not immediately below the gateway.